 - The log file per thread Each thread (watched folder) has a log file.
-The log file resides in the same directory as the executable Pdf2ImgSvr.exe and the configuration file Pdf2ImgSvr.ini.
-It is named Pdf2ImgSvr-log-<n>.txt, where the number of the log file <n> is increased whenever the service is re-started.
-The log file is locked by the service as long as the service is running. - The log file contains general messages (including a time stamp that is not shown here) such as:
+The log file resides in the same directory as the Pdf2ImgSvrR2.exe executable and the Pdf2ImgSvrR2.ini configuration file.
+It is named Pdf2ImgSvrR2-log-<n>.txt, where the number of the log file <n> is increased whenever the service is re-started.
+The log file is locked by the service as long as the service is running. - The log file contains general messages (including a timestamp that is not shown here) such as:

-- [1] Worker thread for directory C:\Pdf2ImgSvr\Folder started.
+- [1] Worker thread for directory C:\Pdf2ImgSvrR2\Folder started.